dhzl84/ESP8266-Smart-Home/README.md

 * S20 config

 ## 2. General hints
+See [my Home Assistant configuration](https://github.com/dhzl84/Home-Assistant-Configuration) for the usage of this devices.

 Since there is certain information in my software that I do not want everyone to know I located those in a single header file called *config.h* which is not part of the repository, and therefore the build will fail.

 My *config.h* for building a thermostat SW contains the following information: